 The capital of South Australia, Adelaide, is often underrated and quietly forgotten when tourists plan their Australian holiday.
 As the capital of the Festival State, Adelaide is a city that has so many reasons to visit.
 To start, it is a great destination to visit all year round.
 With glorious sunny days, it is the driest capital within Australia.
 This makes it easy for any traveller to plan their days and book tours in advance.
 Adelaide is a very easy city to get around, within the CBD as well as to the outer metropolitan area.
 Not only is it well-connected with public transport, but it is quiet compared to other cities around Australia.
 This makes it easy to hire a car and drive around.

-When visiting South Australia, the best area to choose your accommodation and be based or your stay is in the CBD itself.
-The city of Adelaide is the perfect base when exploring the state.
+When visiting Adelaide,the best area to choose your accommodation and be based or your stay is in the CBD itself.
+The CBD is the perfect base when exploring the city and the state.
 It is close to award-winning wineries, beautiful beaches, and every cuisine you could possibly imagine.
 Another advantage of staying in the CBD is the experiences you can do within walking distance from some of the finest dining establishments, unique bars, and a world-class sporting venue.
 Add these experiences to boutique and chain store shopping, exquisite local produce and some of the coolest cafés in the country, and you won’t want to leave.

 BEST LOCATED HOTELS IN ADELAIDE